 New Zealand and the United Nations

-New Zealand was a founding member of the League of nations and was awarded German Samoa as a Mandated Territory by the League.
+New Zealand was a founding member of the League of Nations, which awarded it German Samoa as a Mandated

 In 1950 the United Nations General Assembly passed a resolution to adopt 10 December as Human Rights Day.
 New Zealand has participated actively in human rights deliberations at